Alverd04/Alverd04/README.md

 ### Welcome👋
-My name is Albert and I'm a 22 year old software developer currently working at Adevinta 💙 as a Frontend Engineer.
+My name is Albert and I'm a 22 year old software developer currently working at Adevinta 💙 as a Senior Frontend Engineer.
 Sometimes I like to stream while I work on my own projects and try to share my knowledge with everyone.
 I'm also a huge fan of open source projects and I like to contribute to them as often as I can!

 ## My stack
 This is a list featuring all the programming languages and frameworks I feel confortable working with ^^